 - Interlibrary loan for articles will be operating as usual.
 Borrowing of books and other physical materials may be more limited, depending on partner library policies and operations.

-- Library course instruction Uptown can be arranged via this form.
+- Library course instruction Uptown can be arranged via this instruction request form.
 The mode of instruction may vary by class.

 - All services and consultations will be by appointment only by writing to LAL@tulane.edu

 - See below for information on hours of service for LAL special collections.

 - The Matas services desk will be staffed during selected hours.